sosuisen/git-documentdb/README.md

 :arrows_counterclockwise: CI/CD through GitHub.

-:dromedary_camel: Travel history of database snapshots.
+:dromedary_camel: Travel history of database.

 You do not need knowledge of Git to start.
 However, you make the most of GitDocumentDB if you understand Git.